dlchenstat/Gaussian-fitting/README.md

 # Matlab code for Gaussian Fitting in mass-spectrometry data

 This is the code for the paper
 McBride, Z., Chen, D., Reick, C., Xie, J., & Szymanski, D. B. (2017).
-Global analysis of membrane-associated protein oligomerization using protein correlation profiling.
-Molecular & Cellular Proteomics, mcp–000276 http://www.mcponline.org/content/early/2017/09/08/mcp.RA117.000276.full.pdf
+Global analysis of membrane-associated protein oligomerization using protein correlation profiling. *Molecular & Cellular Proteomics*, mcp–000276 http://www.mcponline.org/content/early/2017/09/08/mcp.RA117.000276.full.pdf

 This Matlab code is adapted from Kristensen et al (2012).